-The Notes will be a new issue of debt securities for which there is no trading market.
-We intend to list the Notes on Nasdaq within 30 days of the original issue date under the symbol "GLADL."
-However, there is no assurance that the Notes will be approved for listing on Nasdaq.
-Moreover, even if the listing of the Notes is approved, we cannot provide any assurances that an active trading market will develop or be maintained for the Notes or that you will be able to sell your Notes.
-If the Notes are traded after their initial issuance, they may trade at a discount from their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, if any, general economic conditions, our financial condition, performance and prospects and other factors.
-The underwriters have advised us that they intend to make a market in the Notes, but they are not obligated to do so.
-The underwriters may discontinue any market-making in the Notes at any time at their sole discretion.

-Accordingly, we cannot assure you that the Notes will be approved for listing on Nasdaq, that a liquid trading market will develop or be maintained for the Notes, that you will be able to sell your Notes at a particular time or that the price you receive when you sell will be favorable.
+The Notes are a new issue of debt securities for which there currently is no trading market.
+We do not intend to list the Notes on any securities exchange or for quotation of the Notes on any automated dealer quotation system.
+If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, our financial condition, performance and prospects, general economic conditions, including the impact of COVID-19, or other relevant factors.
+Although the underwriter has informed us that it intends to make a market in the Notes, it is not obligated to do so, and the underwriter may discontinue any market-making in the Notes at any time at its sole discretion.
+Accordingly, we cannot assure you that a liquid trading market will develop or be maintained for the Notes, that you will be able to sell your Notes at a particular time or that the price you receive when you sell will be favorable.
 To the extent an active trading market does not develop, the liquidity and trading price for the Notes may be harmed.
 Accordingly, you may be required to bear the financial risk of an investment in the Notes for an indefinite period of time.